Dog-on-it Lawn Problems

 When owners have reported successes, as is sometimes the case on internet forums, liquids likely improved the situation because the urine concentration after treatment was diluted.
 Safer ways to accomplish more dilute urine include feeding canned food, moistening dry food with water prior to feeding and adding salt or garlic salt to the regular food.
 One particular home remedy, tomato juice, likely has its primary benefit through both increased salt and water intake.
 While salt will make the dog drink more and dilute the urine, increased salt intake can cause problems for dogs with existing kidney or heart conditions.
 Owners should not alter their dog’s diet without consulting with their veterinarian.

-Dogs with more dilute urine may have to urinate more frequently as well and need more frequent elimination opportunities.
-While specific breed differences haven’t been noted, smaller dogs produce less urine than larger dogs so are dumping less nitrogen waste.
+Dogs with more diluted urine may have to urinate more frequently as well and need more frequent elimination opportunities.
+While specific breed differences haven’t been noted, smaller dogs produce less urine than larger dogs.
 Dogs with bladder infections often demonstrate an urgency to urinate and typically squat several times, leaving small amounts or drops each time.
 These dogs may be less of a problem for lawns than normal dogs who empty their whole bladder in one sitting.
-Dog owners who actually note that their dog’s urine is no longer causing lawn burn, without having made any changes, should have their dog examined by their veterinarian and a urinalysis performed to make sure there are no medical conditions causing this change.
+Dog owners who actually note that their dog’s urine is no longer causing the lawn to burn, without having made any changes, should have their dog examined by their veterinarian and a urinalysis performed to make sure there are no medical conditions causing this change.

 The other option to consider besides diluting the urine is to reduce the amount of nitrogen waste being dumped in the urine.
 The average family dog doesn’t have the activity level that requires as high a protein level as most commercial maintenance dog foods provide.
 Although, dog food purchasing often reflects consumer perception that high protein equals better food, in fact moderate to low protein foods are often adequate for all but the most energetic, working and hunting dogs.
 When examining a food label, protein content must be compared on a dry matter basis and unfortunately, it is not like comparing apples to apples.
 Dry foods vary in how much moisture they have, so the protein percent listed can’t be immediately compared to all other foods.
 Canned foods will have a much lower protein percent listed than dry foods but also have much higher water content.